genomic-medicine-sweden/nallo/.github/CONTRIBUTING.md

 When opening a pull request to suggest changes to the code, please make sure to follow the [Pipeline contribution conventions](#pipeline-contribution-conventions) for the code and to fill in the necessary information in the pull request template as well as address all points in the `PR checklist`.

+##### PR title conventions

+We have implemented a standardised PR title format to make it easier to understand the type of change being proposed at a glance.
+Addionally, there is an automated check for every PR that will only allow mergere if the title adheres to one of the following formats:

+- feat: A new feature
+- fix: A bug fix
+- docs: Documentation only changes
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- refactor: A code change that neither fixes a bug nor adds a feature
+- perf: A code change that improves performance
+- test: Adding missing tests or correcting existing tests
+- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- chore: Other changes that don't modify src or test files
+- revert: Reverts a previous commit

 ##### Review

 When reviewing a PR, make sure to check that: